codepath-project-stories/timeline/README.md

 ## Stretched Goals
 * [ ] User can search for a particular story
-* [ ] User has a list of friends populated from Facebook
+* [ ] User receives push notification when a new moment is added to the story
-* [ ] User can change settings of a story by adding/removing collaborators
+* [ ] User has a list of friends auto populated from Facebook
 * [ ] Users can comment on a moment
 * [ ] Allows the user to include videos in their timeline